James Lalor: Politics

 James Lalor was a friend and admirer of Thomas McIlwraith, who persuaded Lalor to stand for election to the Queensland Parliament.

 On 5 December 1878 at the 1878 colonial election, James Lalor was elected to the Queensland Legislative Assembly in the electoral district of Maranoa.
 In the 1883 election, he successfully retained the seat against opponent Herbert Hunter.
 He held the seat until 12 May 1888, when he chose not to contest the 1888 election.

 On 23 August 1888, Lalor was appointed a lifetime Member of the Queensland Legislative Council.
 However, he resigned from the Council on 11 August 1921 due to failing health at the age of 92.

 Lalor served as a councillor on the Bungil Divisional Board for many years and served as chairman in 1895.
 He also served as alderman in the Roma Town Council.

 Later life

-Lalor died on 16 February 1922 at his residence Mollin, Roma.
+Lalor died on 16 February 1922 at his residence Mollin, Roma, at the age of 92.
 Being a Roman Catholic, his funeral took place in the Sacred Heart Church in Roma on 18 February 1922.
 He was buried in Roma General Cemetery with his wife Helen whom he had married in 1869.